bchong95/bchong95.github.io/_personal_finance/start_investing_yesterday.markdown

 The quote extends well past personal finance, but I feel it shines best in the context of the time value of money.
 One thing I want everyone to get out of this post is that

 ```
-A dollar today is worth 4 times as much as a dollar 20 years from now.
+"A dollar today is worth 4 times as much as a dollar 20 years from now."
 - Quick Maths
 ```